Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 Pasta

 This garlic sauce for pasta uses just a few ingredients, and you’ll end up with a delicate garlic butter coating.
 That’s why it’s best to avoid pasta with holes or curves, like penne or fusilli.
 Long pasta works better here.
-It’s not like creamy or tomato sauce, which is thick and covers everything.
 You only need enough to coat each piece, so the pasta still shines through.

 You can make garlic butter spaghetti, garlic fettuccine, tagliatelle, or egg noodles.
 This kind of pasta catches just the right amount of sauce, so every bite tastes just right.